 - Free Mulch from Miramar Greenery - Mulch is a reliable, cost-effective product for water retension, erosion control and weed suppression.
 Free mulch is available to San Diego residents with proof of residency.
 Wood chips and compost are also available for a fee.
 (Environmental Services Department)

 Landscape Transformation Program (LTP) – Lawns are estimated to require 44 gallons of water per square foot per year!
 The City is offering a $1.25 per square foot rebate for all lawns that are converted.

 The City has year-round city and state permanent mandatory water restrictions in place.
 Review them to make sure you're in compliance.

 The City enforces the the permanent water use restrictions.
 Staff educates the public, works with residents and businesses, and issues Warning Notifications, Notices of Violation and Administrative Citations.

 Free residential survey programs are available to property owners and tenants.
 In addition, there are a number of water survey programs available for commercial, institutional and industrial businesses.

 The San Diego Municipal Code requires that all buildings, prior to a change in property ownership, be certified as having water-conserving plumbing fixtures in place.

 The City's Waste No Water App, available for iPhones and Androids, allows users to quickly and easily report water waste.

 Learn about the many other water savings options are available from other agencies.

-The City of San Diego offers contests for kids to help promote water conservation.
+The City offers contests for kids to help promote water conservation.